Boston Hit & Run Defense Lawyer

 Leaving the scene of personal injury resulting in death involves both a fatal injury and property damage.
 This offense is a felony, punishable by prison sentence between two and a half and ten years, as well as a fine between $1,000 and $5,000.

 Get a Former Prosecutor On Your Side

 Due to the seriousness of the penalties for negligent operation, you need a lawyer who has trial-tested experience to help you avoid conviction or serving any time behind bars.
-Attorney DeGiacomo can listen to your story, thoroughly assess your situation, and determine all your legal options to avoid harsh criminal penalties.
+Attorneys DeGiacomo and Mikhlin can listen to your story, thoroughly assess your situation, and determine all your legal options to avoid harsh criminal penalties.